-High order accurate numerical simulations of nonlinear conservation laws are challenging as initial attempts often result in crashes due to compounding numerical errors or the presence of undesirable numerical artefacts which can pollute numerical simulations everywhere.
-Desirable high order accurate methods for nonlinear hyperbolic conservation laws must be robust (provably stable) and preserve several important invariants present in the system.
-While discrete structure preservation of conservation laws and model symmetries of nonlinear conservation laws can improve accuracy, mitigate against numerical instabilities and enhance the robustness of high order numerical approximations, this also introduces additional theoretical and computational demands, such as proof of nonlinear stability, mimetic reformulations and discretizations.
-In particular, the proof of nonlinear stability for high order numerical methods for systems of nonlinear conservation laws can be technically challenging.

-Many previous studies have advocated for numerical methods with provably linear stability, where the assumption of smoothness of solutions is then used to simulate nonlinear problems~\cite{H-O-Kreiss1970,kreiss2004initial,Gustafsson-Sundstrom1978,Oliger-Sundstrom1978}.
-However, linearly stable numerical methods are generally not robust for many nonlinear problems and will not yield desirable results in many situations.
-For instance, turbulence and shocks are highly nonlinear phenomena where linearly stable numerical methods are not sufficient to deliver desirable results.
-It has been shown and observed in many numerical simulations published in the literature~\cite{Tadmor2003entropystable,gassner2022stability,FISHER2013353,ChanRanochaHendrik_et_al2022}, that nonlinear numerical stability is critical to ensuring robustness and accuracy of high order numerical methods for several nonlinear conservation laws.
-However, before we proceed, first at the continuous level, we must define what it means for a system of nonlinear conservation laws to be nonlinearly stable.
-We can then mimic the stability properties of the continuous model at the discrete level, leading to a provably nonlinearly stable numerical method.
+Many prior studies have promoted high-order methods with provable linear stability, relying on the smoothness of solutions to simulate nonlinear problems~\cite{H-O-Kreiss1970,kreiss2004initial,Gustafsson-Sundstrom1978,Oliger-Sundstrom1978}.
+However, linear stability alone often lacks robustness for nonlinear problems and fails to produce reliable results in many scenarios.
+For instance, phenomena such as turbulence and shocks are highly nonlinear, and linearly stable methods are insufficient to capture their complexities accurately.
+Numerous numerical results in the literature~\cite{Tadmor2003entropystable,gassner2022stability,FISHER2013353,ChanRanochaHendrik_et_al2022} have demonstrated that nonlinear stability—particularly entropy stability—is essential for ensuring the robustness and high-order accuracy of numerical methods applied to nonlinear conservation laws.